Our Work

 UNITING FOR DOMESTIC WORKERS’ RIGHTS!

-Since the founding of the Federation in 2013, the IDWF has grown to represent domestic workers in Africa, Asia, Latin America and the Caribbean, North America and the Middle East.
+Since the founding of the Federation in 2013, the IDWF has grown to represent domestic workers in Africa, Asia, Latin America and the Caribbean, North America, Europe, and the Middle East.
 Member organizations have received services and support from training in basic administration and capacity building to support with organising and campaigns.
 The IDWF is committed to helping domestic workers build strong, democratic and accountable workers’ organizations, and to weave these organizations into an influential global federation to protect domestic/household workers’ rights everywhere.
 The IDWF works to achieve this end by:

 “For hundreds of years we have been excluded from rights.
 So I would like to thank all those who have helped us, especially the IUF.
 If we do not come together, it is impossible to achieve what we want.
 We all know about our problems.
 We all have a story to tell.
 But C189 is a tool to take the struggle forward.
 That is why we are all here.
 There is still reluctance among many governments.
 But Uruguay and the others which have already ratified the C189 show that they are concerned with the development of their country, not their own pockets.”